allfoxwy/UnitXP_SP3/README.md

 TAB key by default could select anything except your wish.

-This mod adds 2 targeting function:
+This mod adds 2 targeting function, which you could use in macro or LUA:
 - `/script UnitXP("target", "nearestEnemy);`
 - `/script UnitXP("target", "randomEnemy);`